MitchTODO/Sybil-Hunter/readme.md

  # Sybil Hunter

 This project is part of the OpenData Community "DataBuilders" Hackathon 2023.
 Goal of this project is to package algorithms into 'legos' that can be used to evaluate an address based on sybil behavior.
-Additionally an macOS app extends the capabilities, by enabling a custom pipeline to be create from 'legos' and data sets.
+Additionally an macOS app extends the capabilities, by enabling a custom pipeline to be created from 'legos' and data sets.
 The pipeline processes and displays sybil information on a dashboard.

 ---
   * [About](#sybil-hunter)